Entanet/pubsublaravel/README.md

     composer require entanet/pub-sub-laravel
 ```

-### Registering the service provider
+### Registering the service providers

-To register the PubSubEventProvider add the below line into the providers array in config/app.php in Laravel:
+To register the PubSubEventProvider and PubSub2ListenerProvider add the below line into the providers
+array in config/app.php in Laravel:

 ```
     'providers' => [
     ...

-    \Entanet\PubSubLaravel\PubSubEventServiceProvider::class
+    \Entanet\PubSubLaravel\PubSubEventServiceProvider::class,
+    \Entanet\PubSubLaravel\PubSub2ListenerProvider::class

     ...
 ```

-### Add an alias to the Pub Sub Event Facade
+### Add an alias to the PubSubEventFacade

 To add an alias to the facade add the following to the alias array in config/app.php in Laravel: